 My phone-a-friend on that terrible day was Clare, wife of Mr. Clare who went to the North Pole and also Atlas Founder and Director.
 And mother of three.
 The other charity this event is raising money for is Against Breast Cancer which helps finance essential research into treating cancer.
 It also enables bra recycling.

 Here at Atlas we offer that Bra Recycling service.
 Yes, Bra Recycling deserves those capital letters.
 I don’t throw them round willy-nilly.
 For a long time, I had wondered where to send bras to ‘rest in peace’.
 It took my double mastectomy operation to nudge me into re-homing the sack full of: strapless, plunge (non-polar), Wonderbra, lift’n’separate (does opposite to the Wonderbra), sports, maternity and everyday-grey to do the research.
 That’s how I discovered Against Breast Cancer.
-I am delighted that women now across Hertfordshire deposit their bras with us, here at Atlas.
+I am delighted that women now across Hertfordshire deposit their bras with us, here at Atlas – at the Bra Bank which lives here permanently.
 Against Breast Cancer collects the bras and donates money to cancer charities dependent on weight.
 Landfill is reduced and the bras are sent to Africa for a new lease of life.